“ I enjoy working with talented clients on intellectually challenging and exciting matters.

-Gary is listed as a leading lawyer for Bankruptcy & Restructuring in Chambers Global and Chambers USA, where he is described as “an outstanding strategic thinker and a great presenter in court.”
+Gary is listed as a leading lawyer for Bankruptcy & Restructuring in Chambers Global and Chambers USA, where he is described as “an outstanding strategic thinker and a great presenter in court.”Show More

-In re Real Industry, Inc.(Bankr.
+(Bankr.
 D. Del.)
 Counsel to Real Industry, Inc., Real Alloy Recycling, Inc., and their affiliated debtors in their chapter 11 cases.
-Real Industry is a holding company with approximately one billion dollars in tax attributes.
-Real Alloy, a subsidiary of Real Industry, is a large-scale recycler of aluminum with operations throughout the United States, Canada, Mexico, and Europe.
-The debtors collectively filed for chapter 11 to restructure approximately $400 million in funded debt obligations and approximately $75 million in other obligations.
-In May 2018, Real Industry’s chapter 11 plan, which preserved its tax attributes, went effective and Real Alloy closed a sale of all its assets and operations, preserving 2,000 jobs and critical business relationships.
+Real Industry is a holding company with approximately $1 billion in tax attributes.
+Real Alloy, the subsidiary of Real Industry, is a large-scale recycler of aluminum with operations throughout the United States, Canada, Mexico, and Europe.
+The debtors collectively filed for chapter 11 to restructure their $401 million in funded debt obligations and approximately $75 million in other obligations.
+Real Industry’s chapter 11 plan, which preserved its tax attributes, went effective in May 2018.
+Real Alloy closed a sale of all its assets and operations in May 2018, preserving 2,000 jobs and critical business relationships.

-Commonwealth of Puerto RicoRepresented ad hoc group of holders of tax-based bonds issued by the Commonwealth of Puerto Rico and certain of its instrumentalities in connection with Puerto Rico’s efforts to improve its fiscal situation.
+Counsel to ad hoc group of holders of tax-based bonds issued by the Commonwealth of Puerto Rico and certain of its instrumentalities in connection with Puerto Rico’s efforts to improve its fiscal situation.

-In re Residential Capital, LLC, et al.(Bankr.
+(Bankr.
 S.D.N.Y.)
-Acted as lead counsel to Residential Capital and its affiliates, comprising one of the largest residential real estate finance companies at the time of its chapter 11 filing, with assets and liabilities each in excess of $15 billion.
+Counsel to Residential Capital and its affiliates, comprising one of the largest residential real estate finance companies at the time of its chapter 11 filing, with assets and liabilities each in excess of $15 billion.
 The debtors’ business was comprised primarily of loan servicing and origination.
-Residential Capital was the largest bankruptcy filing of 2012 and the case represents the first time ever that a mortgage servicer was able to successfully continue servicing and originating mortgages in bankruptcy and be sold as a going concern.
+Residential Capital was the largest bankruptcy filing of 2012, and the case represents the first time ever that a mortgage servicer was able to successfully continue servicing and originating mortgages in bankruptcy and be sold as a going concern.

 (Bankr.
 S.D.N.Y.)
 Advised on various issues in relation to the UK MF Global estates in order to recover assets for the chapter 11 estates, including claims into the estate of MF Global UK Limited in relation to which KPMG was appointed as the Special Administrator under The Investment Bank Special Administration Regulations 2011.
 This is the first time that the Special Administration Regime has been used; it was implemented in order to address difficulties that were highlighted following the failure of Lehman Brothers.

 (Bankr.
 S.D.N.Y.)
-Representation of the official committee of unsecured creditors in one of the largest chapter 11 cases filed in 2010.
+Counsel to the official committee of unsecured creditors in one of the largest chapter 11 cases filed in 2010.

-The Resolution Committees of Glitnir Bank hf. and Landsbanki Islands hf.Representation of two of the largest banks in Iceland, on issues related to securities matters, restructuring of assets, cross-border conflicts of law, and litigation matters as well as providing advice related to the global settlement of claims.
+Counsel to two of the largest banks in Iceland, on issues related to securities matters, restructuring of assets, cross-border conflicts of law, and litigation matters as well as providing advice related to the global settlement of claims.
 In addition, MoFo worked with the Icelandic banks to harmonize their winding-up procedures with those of the United States, the European Union, and Canada.

-U.S. Subsidiaries of Hampson IndustriesRepresentation of the U.S. operating subsidiaries of Hampson Industries PLC, a U.K. publicly-traded company and global manufacturer and supplier of engineered products to customers in the aerospace and specialist engineering markets, in connection with their out-of-court restructuring and ultimate sale to American Industrial Partners for approximately $44 million.
+Counsel to the U.S. operating subsidiaries of Hampson Industries PLC, a UK publicly traded company and global manufacturer and supplier of engineered products to customers in the aerospace and specialist engineering markets, in connection with their out-of-court restructuring and ultimate sale to American Industrial Partners for approximately $44 million.

-Various Cross-Border Telecom RestructuringsRepresentation of major parties in the restructurings of Genuity, Global Crossing, Ish, Viatel, and Star Telecom, among others.
+Counsel to major parties in the restructurings of Genuity, Global Crossing, Ish, Viatel, and Star Telecom, among others.